 Living in Marbella: What’s So Great About it?

 People often associate living in Marbella with luxury and status.
-It’s a city widely known for its glamor.
-But life in Marbella goes far beyond the postcards of Puerto Banús or villas with sea views.
+It’s a city widely known for its glamour, but life in Marbella goes far beyond the postcards of Puerto Banús or villas with sea views.
 As locals, we can tell you there’s something uniquely magical about Marbella.
 It strikes a perfect balance between Andalusian tradition, with its whitewashed villages, and a modern, cosmopolitan character that few other Spanish cities can offer.
 Here’s why living in Marbella is truly special.

 Hot Desk deals available by day, weekly or monthly